illian-g/Agentic-intelligence-E-I-network-on-silicon-neurons-DYNAP_SE2-/doc/source/contents/tutorial1.rst

 Change a single parameter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want change only 1 single parameter value, you can use the method :func:`update_single_parameter <Dynapse1Model.update_single_parameter>`.
+If you want to change only 1 single parameter value, you can use the method :func:`update_single_parameter <Dynapse1Model.update_single_parameter>`.

 .. code-block::